godogx/vars/README.md

     # Variable can be set with user-defined generator.
     When variable $foo is set to gen:new-id
     Then variable $foo equals to 1337

+    # Variable can be set with user-defined factory.
+    When variable $userId is set to newUserID("John Doe", addDuration(now(), "-10h")) Then variable $userId equals to 12321

     # Set values to multiple variables.
     # Values are decoded into `any` with JSON decoder.